Cmbailey089/zenify/README.md

 # Zenify
 ===================================================
 ## Description
  Introducing Zenify, the ultimate stress relief app designed to help you find tranquility in the midst of a hectic world.
 With Zenify, you can access a wide range of meditation and mindfulness exercises tailored to your specific needs.
 Whether you’re looking to improve sleep or reduce stress Zenify is there for you!
+Go ahead give it a [try](https://whispering-sea-09039-50a149ea49a2.herokuapp.com/)!
 ***
 ## Table of contents
 - [Technologies](#technologies)